-- 1) Either use online zoo webcams (such as the Houston Zoo Gorilla Habitat Cam, the San Diego Zoo Baboon or Ape Cam, or a primate cam from Explore Live Cams) or make a visit to the Sequoia Park Zoo (or other zoo) to determine what primates are present and select a species and individual that you would like to observe.
+- 1) Either use an online zoo webcam (such as, but not limited to, the Houston Zoo Gorilla Habitat Cam, the San Diego Zoo Baboon or Ape Cam, or a primate cam from Explore Live Cams) or make a visit to the Sequoia Park Zoo (or other zoo) to determine what primates are present and select a species and individual that you would like to observe.
 Be sure to note any distinctive markings so that you may locate this individual animal in the future if you plan to make multiple observations.
 You will need to log a total of two hours observing a single individual. - 2) Find the literature on activities that this species does in the wild.
 Many sources are available in the CR library and through its online databases, as well as on Canvas in the "modules" area.
 In addition to getting general information on the species' natural setting, diet, group composition, behaviors, and way of life, pay particular attention to the amount of time that wild animals of this species typically spend on specific activities in a given day.
 You will need an activity budget for wild members of the species in order to do well on this project.
 This research will also help you to generate a list of the range of behaviors to look for in a given species.
 Be sure to write down the complete citation for any source you use (quotes or any paraphrased information) to include with your paper. - 3) Return to the zoo/ webcams multiple times if possible, but at least once, for a total of at least 2 hours.
 During this time, you will put together an "activity budget" of the kinds of activities you observed one individual do over the observation period.
 In your observations, keep a running minute-by-minute tally of what your focal individual is doing.
 When you are finished, add similar activities up to get your activity budget with a percent for each activity.
 Your activity budget can be provided in text or graphic form, although percentages must be included in some manner.

 An example would be:

 Eating = 20 minutes or 12.5% of the total observation time of 120 minutes.
-Sleeping = 16 minutes or 10% of the total Playing = 32 minutes or 20% of the total....etc.
+Grooming self = 16 minutes or 10% of the total

+Playing = 32 minutes or 20% of the total....etc.

-(you must use more than 5 categories to provide a detailed breakdown of activities)
+(you must use more than 5 categories to provide a detailed breakdown of activities and get full credit for this part of the project)